Storey's 17th gold 'feels like an out of body experience'

 "I can have some champagne after so I don't stab myself or put them in wonky," she says.

-On Thursday, Storey secured her 17th gold medal in Tokyo, winning the women's C4-5 road race to break Mike Kenny's long-standing record.
-At 43, and at her eighth Games, no British Paralympian has done better.
+On Thursday, Storey secured her 17th gold medal, winning the women's C4-5 road race in Tokyo to break Mike Kenny's long-standing record.
+At 43, and at her eighth Games, no British Paralympian has won more.

 "I don't know if it's sunk in.
 It's something everyone has been talking about since Rio when it became a mathematical possibility with me doing three more events in Tokyo," Storey told BBC Radio 5 Live's Paralympic Breakfast.